dcchambers/kb/README.md

 # kb

 > [!WARNING]
-> Slowly moving these notes over to https://publish.obsidian.md/dakota/
+> Slowly moving these notes over to https://publish.obsidian.md/dakota/ as I prefer using Obsidian for taking notes now.
+> This repository will be archived soon.

 ---